 A police inspector wants to solve a theft and is close to tracking down the thief.
-Reconstructing the crime, he needs to follow the escape route, and wonders which of two possible paths the thief had selected.
-In order to clarify this, the police inspector interviews three witnesses.
-Therefore, he is allowed to ask two questions, each question to one person.
-Among the witnesses are a notorious liar, a totally honest person, and someone who lies on occasion.
-The police inspector does not know which of the three witnesses is always ying, occasionally lying, or always telling the truth.
+To reconstruct the crime, he must follow the escape route, and wonders which of two possible paths the thief took.
+To clarify this, the police inspector interviews three witnesses.
+Therefore, he is allowed to ask two questions, but may only pose one question to one witness at a time.
+The witnesses include a notorious liar, a totally honest person, and someone who lies on occasion.
+The police inspector does not know which of the three witnesses always lies, occasionally lies, or always tells the truth.

-How should the police inspector proceed in order to find out which escape route the thief took?
+How should the police inspector proceed to find out which escape route the thief took?
 What questions should the inspector ask?

 The first question to ask a witness is: